Ear Center: Long-Term Hearing Results with the Kraus K-Helix Prostheses

 - Outpatient, general anesthesia

-- Single-stage procedures
+- Single-stage procedures (often combined with a mastoidectomy)

-- Cement (glass ionomeric)
+- Cement (glass ionomers: Fuse and ProCem 2)

 - Proximal coils and incus